cameronleger/blueprint-sandboxes/README.md

 ### Cannot Undo in (Real World/Sandbox) after coming from (Sandbox/Real World)

 This is an issue with Factorio, and there's nothing this mod can do about it (while still being this mod).

+### `on_pre_surface_cleared` in error message

+When Resetting the Sandbox and the game crashes with any other mod listed in the error - it's _that_ mod's fault for not handling `on_pre_surface_cleared`.

+### Crafting in Sandbox works towards Lazy Bastard

+Crafting Counts cannot be segregated in the way that you want - this does not work for Lazy Bastard.

 ### Space Exploration Sandboxes report incorrect Daylight on their first use